OLUWAMUYIWA/odor/hows/protocol.md

 5. The peer sends you a `Piece` message in return, containing both the bytes of the block of the file being downloaded, and other info needed to put it in its place (i.e. the piece index and the begin)
 6. you may then assemble the blocks received

+### Piece Selection
+1. Random First Piece: The first strategy.
+The peer has nothing to upload yet when it begins.
+So it selects a piece at random for download.
+The client continuously selects random pieces until the first piece is fully downloaded and checked.
+After this, it changes strategy to Rarest first
+2. Rarest First: At the beginning of the lifespan of a torrent, only one Seed is assumed to exist.
+If so many peers wre trying to access one single piece, it becomes a bottleneck.
+To prevent this, Rarest-First strategy suggests that the client asks for the Piece held by the lowest number of peers.
+Such pieces change as peers request and download pieces and incoming peers make their own request.
+A piece that is rarest at this moment likely won't be in the next few moments after a sufficient number of peers ask for it.
+Load becomes better distributed in the system. .
+Rarest first also works to prevent the possible loss of pieces due to the disconnection/uavailability of seed(s).
+It does this by replicating the pieces most at risk as quickly as possible.
+Genius move!
+3. EndGame Mode: Near the end of a download, a download might slow down because the lingering downloads are from peers with slow transfer rates.
+In such a situation, the client switches to EndGame Mode.
+Here, the remaining sub-pieces are requested from all peers in the current swarm.